NPinn/Getting-and-Cleaning-Data-Course-Project/README.md

 The final data set is found in the 'tidy_data.txt' file, which can be read using `read.table("tidy_data.txt", header = T)`.

-A detailed discription can be found in `Code_Book.txt`.
+A detailed discription can be found in `Code_Book.md`.
 The naming convention is:

   mean{time/freq}{measument}{mean/std}{X/Y/Z}